-No. The properties acquired under this arrangement will be offered by the local authority or the AHB as accommodation to households who have been approved by the local authority for housing.
-Tenants will sign a tenancy agreement with the local authority or the AHB.
-These houses will not be available to private tenants.
+Under a lease agreement, the property will be offered to the local authority or the AHB as accommodation to households who have been approved by the local authority for housing.
+Tenants will sign a tenancy agreement with the local authority or AHB.
+The local authority or AHB is the landlord and retains landlord responsibilities.